 Learn my foot

 Most fit problems come from not knowing your own foot.
-This short guide explains everything in plain English — then you can build your profile and compare boots.
+This short guide explains everything you need, then you can build your profile and compare boots.

 Why your size label isn't enough

-BootShapes helps you describe your foot by shape and feel, not just a label.
+BootShapes helps you describe your foot by shape and feel.
+Answer as you go and we'll build your profile automatically.

 How to measure at home